Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 How can I use peppermint oil for the scalp?

 Peppermint oil can help stimulate the scalp’s blood supply.
-If you are interested in purchasing a bottle of this essential oil, here are a couple ways you can use it.
+If you are interested in purchasing a bottle of this essential oil, here are a couple of ways you can use it.

 Peppermint shampoo for the hair